itu-tid/lecture-notes/Lectures/8-Advanced-State-and-More-Reactive-Programming.md

 ```

-- replacing an element in the array can be done with `map`
+- Replacing an element in the array can be done with `map`
 	- map = one of the most important functions in functional programming
 	- Google invented a whole new big data processing around it named MapReduce